-207. Employees in class series 2600 and 2700 at the Department of Public Health who are required to wear uniforms will be provided five uniforms and one pair of safety shoes upon hire and will be provided two uniforms and one pair of safety shoes annually each subsequent year.
-In addition,
+200. Employees in class series 2600 and 2700 at the Department of Public Health who are required to wear uniforms will be provided five uniforms and one pair of safety shoes upon hire and will be provided two uniforms and one pair of safety shoes annually each subsequent year.
+In addition, employees can request up to two uniform replacements each year due to wear and tear.
+The Department or the Union can request to meet to discuss issues regarding uniforms.

-Uniforms for 2700 Series Employees at the Airport
+Uniforms for 2600 and 2700 Series Employees

-208. Employees in class series 2700 at the Airport who are required to wear uniforms-will be provided five uniforms and one pair of safety shoes upon hire.
+201. Employees in class series 2600 and 2700 who are required to wear uniforms-will be provided five uniforms and one pair of safety shoes upon hire.
 Employees will be provided one pair of safety shoes annually each subsequent year after the date of hire.
-Employees may request replacement uniforms as the items wear out or when the Airport determines that the uniform has been damaged in the course of the employee's duties at the Airport.
-The Airport or the Union may request to meet and discuss issues regarding uniforms.
+Employees may request replacement uniforms as the items wear out or when the department determines that the uniform has been damaged in the course of the employee's duties.
+The department or the Union may request to meet and discuss issues regarding uniforms.